topbitdu/unidom-party/ROADMAP.md

 ## v1.1
 1. As Source Party concern
 2. As Target Party concern
+3. Improve the Company model, the Government Agency model, the Person model, & the Shop model to include the As Source Party concern & the As Target Party concern

 ## v1.2
 1. Improve the As Source Party concern to add the #relate! method